scottish-government-design-system/designsystem.gov.scot/components/site-search/index.md

 Site search is a commonly recognised component which allows users to quickly find the content they need on a site.

+## Website analytics

+Searches from search boxes are tracked as standard via analytics site search settings through the use of the "q" parameter.

-## Accessibility features
+## Accessibility

 The form field and magnifying glass button should both include a text label that is hidden from visual browsers.

 The form should have a role of 'Search'.

-## Website analytics

-Searches from search boxes are tracked as standard via analytics site search settings through the use of the "q" parameter.